If you ever experience slow-loading dashboards and charts, we recommend investigating and taking action on these key areas:

 If you have any scheduled jobs, try to:

 - Stagger them—so they don’t send queries at the same time

 No, all good!

 Perfect!
 To prevent future dashboards from impacting your data sources, please check your organization’s default settings.

 After checking your dashboard features and data source stats, your scheduled job is still failing?
-Hm… how about scheduling some time with your DA (for Premium plans) or the CS team to discuss this further.
+Hm… how about scheduling some time with your Data Advisor (for Organization plans) or the Customer Success team to discuss this further.

 IV.
 Check your organization’s default settings